 - 1 part vinegar (balsamic, apple cider, champagne, rice wine, sherry, fig, pomegranate, etc.) Add to list

 - 1 teaspoon to 1 tablespoon emulsifier (mustard, garlic or honey) Add to list

-- 3 parts oil (extra virgin olive oil, walnut oil, avocado oil, toasted sesame oil, etc.) Add to list
+- 3 parts oil (extra virgin olive, walnut, avocado, toasted sesame, etc.) Add to list

 - Additional flavorings (citrus juice, chili sauce, fresh herbs, cheese, etc.) Add to list

-Add the oil very gradually.
-Slowly add a few drops (literal drops) of oil to the vinegar while whisking continuously.
-Once it begins to combine, keep on whisking and add the rest of the oil in a fine stream.
+Add oil very gradually.
+Slowly add a few drops (literal drops) of oil to vinegar while whisking continuously.
+Once it begins to combine, keep on whisking and add remaining oil in a fine stream.